 About this Research Topic

 This Research Topic aims to provide one of the first comparative analyses of migration law and policy responses to the COVID-19 pandemic.
 In response to the pandemic, governments have reinstituted border controls in the Schengen region and any ‘non-essential travel’ to the EU has been suspended.
 The U.S. government has instituted travel bans on non-citizens from a range of countries.
 Asylum seekers have been refused entry in violation of international refugee law, and advocates have filed lawsuits demanding the release of immigration detainees in the face of the risks posed by COVID-19.
-Bringing together experts in migration law from throughout Europe, the United States, and Canada, the authors will begin to map the range of responses, identify common patterns, and offer predictions and solutions.
+Other migrant-receiving states such as Australia and Israel have also responded in similar ways.
+Bringing together experts in migration law from Australia, Europe, Israel, and North and South America, the authors will begin to map the range of responses, identify common patterns, and offer predictions and solutions.

 Over the past five years, as forced displacement from conflicts in Syria and elsewhere has dramatically driven up the numbers of humans on the move, destination states have instituted stricter and often harsh border control policies.
 Enter the COVID-19 pandemic, which has given rise to real public health concerns about the movement of people even domestically, and is easily used as a justification to renege on international legal obligations towards migrants.
 Often located in positions of precarity, migrants test the strength of destination states’ humanitarian commitments and the binding nature of international migration law.
 The papers in this collection will examine and assess destination states’ responses to COVID-19 from the perspective of migration law and policy, and consider how they build upon prior exclusionary regimes, offering suggestions for reform of domestic laws in the wake of the pandemic.